andredesousa/base-docker-images/README.md

 └── README.md
 ```

-All of the Docker content goes in a folder named `src/docker`.
+All Docker content goes into a `src/docker` folder.
 The smoke tests are in the `src/test` folder.

 ## Building images